Read these guidelines and click the acknowledgement at the bottom of the page to proceed.

 Please note that while the Museum continues to adhere to health and safety guidelines to keep you safe, an inherent risk of exposure to COVID-19 exists in any public place where people are present.
 By being in public spaces like the Museum, you voluntarily assume the risks related to exposure.

-We hope you enjoy being back at the Royal Tyrrell Museum, and that you feel comfortable and safe while connecting with Alberta’s rich fossil heritage.
+We hope you enjoy visiting the Royal Tyrrell Museum, and that you feel comfortable and safe while connecting with Alberta’s rich fossil heritage.

 The safety of visitors and staff is our top priority.
 Thank you for your understanding, and for working with us to minimize potential risks.